How often should you clean your glass?

 Watch out for unwanted debris

 I recently just washed a piece, only took 2 hits and left in for a glass of water.
-When I came back, I noticed a fly doing the backstroke in my bong.
-If he had not still been flopping I would have assumed that was a chunk of resin and smoked out of it for a day.
+When I came back, I noticed a fly doing the backstroke in the water.
+If he had not still been flopping I would have assumed that was a chunk of resin and used it for a day.

 This happens to all of us even if you didn’t know.
 It’s better to just play it safe and clean your piece as often as possible.